changlinli/intro-to-technical-ai-safety-slides/a_mathematical_framework_for_transformer_circuits/slides.md

 # Transformer Circuits

 + Can we identify circuits in a transformer architecture?
-+ E.g. can I identify a part of the transformer that understands addition, another part that understands multiplication, and then recombine them to build a neural net that performs arithmetic without any need for re-training/fine-tuning?
++ E.g. can I identify a part of the transformer that understands symmetry, another part that understands swapping, and then recombine them to build a neural net that reverses strings without any need for re-training/fine-tuning?

 # Re-Framing Transformers